 LLC Formation Cost

 While forming an LLC there are certain fees and charges one has to bear.
 The main cost of forming an LLC is the state filing fee.
-Different state has different rate of fees for LLC formation.
+Different state has different rates of fees for LLC formation.
 Other than the state filing fees, there are some other costs such as name reservation fees, permit & license fees, publication fees, and so on.

 State Filing Fee